 You can use the file picker SDK to integrate with OneDrive in the following ways:

 - Open a file and receive a short-lived URL to download the content of the file.

-- Create a long-lived shareable link to view or edit a file.
+- Create a long-lived sharable link to view or edit a file.
 These are designed to be sent or shared with co-workers, friends and family, or other individuals.

 - Save a file to OneDrive.

-Note: You can only get shareable links for files in OneDrive for Business if the an administrator has enabled external sharing.
-For OneDrive Personal, you can always get a shareable link.
+Note: You can only get shareable links for files in OneDrive for Business if the user's tenant admin has enabled external sharing.
+For OneDrive consumer, you can get shareable links for all files.

 The OneDrive picker and saver supports the following web browsers:

 - Firefox Desktop & Mobile 8+

 - The SDK does not support saving files through a form upload on IE9.

 - The SDK returns thumbnail links that require authentication for image files selected from a user's OneDrive for Business.